 Parker's Instrumentation Products Division recently modified its 6Mo manufacturing processes, test methods, and quality management systems to comply with the requirements of NORSOK M-650.
 Although the new manufacturing process is patent pending and commercially confidential, it involves special treatment stages that guarantee the quality and consistency of the raw material.
 The entire process is defined in a new ESSM standard code held by Parker, which is referenced in the Qualification Test Record (QTR) verifying that the company fully complies with the NORSOK M-650 standard for the production of 6Mo parts.

 Long term corrosion prevention

 NORSOK M-650 compliant 6Mo instrumentation products are undoubtedly a powerful ally in the ongoing battle against corrosion.
-If you are designing systems that contribute to the safety, reliability and 40-year operational life of offshore platforms, NORSOK M-650 compiant products should be your preferred choice.
-Learn more about be your preferred choice.
+If you are designing systems that contribute to the safety, reliability and 40-year operational life of offshore platforms, NORSOK M-650 compliant products should be your preferred choice.
+Learn more about NORSOK M-650 instrumentation tube-fitting technology.

 Expert guidance from our instrumentation engineers